Steve Johnson (baseball): Seattle Mariners

+On January 29, 2016, Johnson signed a minor league contract with the Texas Rangers, which included an invitation to spring training.
+He was released by Texas prior to the start of the season on March 14.

-On March 17, 2016, Johnson signed a minor league contract with the Seattle Mariners.
-He had his contract selected to the major league roster on May 3.
-He was designated for assignment on June 17, he cleared waivers and was sent outright to Triple-A Tacoma Rainiers on June 19.
-He elected free agency after the season on October 15.
+On March 17, 2016, Johnson signed a minor league contract with the Seattle Mariners organization.
+He had his contract selected to the major league roster on May 3, following an injury to Tony Zych.
+In 16 appearances for Seattle, Johnson compiled a 1-0 record and 4.32 ERA with 17 strikeouts across 16 2/3 innings pitched.
+Johnson was designated for assignment by the Mariners on June 17.
+He cleared waivers and was sent outright to Triple-A Tacoma Rainiers on June 19.
+Johnson elected free agency after the season on October 15.

 Baltimore Orioles (second stint)

 On March 4, 2017, Johnson signed a minor league contract with the Baltimore Orioles organization.
+Johnson made 19 appearances (including five starts) for the Triple-A Norfolk Tides, registering a 1-2 record and 5.30 ERA with 39 strikeouts across 37 1/3 innings pitched.

 Chicago White Sox

 On August 9, 2017, the Orioles traded Johnson to the Chicago White Sox for cash considerations.
 In 5 starts for the Triple–A Charlotte Knights, Johnson struggled to an 8.44 ERA with 21 strikeouts in 21 1/3 innings of work.
 He elected free agency following the season on November 6.

 Lancaster Barnstormers

 On April 2, 2018, Johnson signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
-He announced his retirement as an active player via social media on December 22, 2018.
-He made 11 starts throwing 54.2 innings going 3-5 with a 5.10 ERA and 46 strikeouts.
+Johnson made 11 starts for the Barnstormers, accumulating a 3-5 record and 5.10 ERA with 46 strikeouts across 54 2/3 innings pitched.
+He announced his retirement as an active player via social media on December 22.